Greetings SASP Administrators!

 Possibilities for Practice-Based Evidence: A Presentation from Stephanie Townsend, Ph.D. at the Sexual Assault Services Program National Forum, 2011

 This workshop explored the current evidence from research and evaluation on what makes for effective sexual assault services.
 Discussion included critical consideration of the limitations and gaps in the existing evidence.
-The presentation materials attached below also include surveys and information from KASAP's Healing Voices Project.
+The presentation materials in the attachments section also include surveys and information from KASAP’s Healing Voices Project.

 This is the most recent Muskie report on the SASP Formula Grant Program and includes data about services provided and positions funded as well as anecdotes from survivors, service providers, and funders.